haddocking/haddock3/DEVELOPMENT.md

 ## Installation in an HPC environment

+**Please get in contact with the system administrator before doing development in a shared HPC environment.**

-For installation in an HPC environment we recommend to check the installed Python versions on the system and also importantly if an openmpi (or other custom MPI) installation is available on the system.
+For installation in an HPC environment we recommend to check the installed Python versions on the system and also importantly if an `openmpi` (or other custom MPI) installation is available on the system.
 Those are often offered via the `module` command.
-If you only intend to test haddock3 in local mode, the above instructions should be fine.
+If you only intend to develop haddock3 using the multiprocessing scheduler, the above instructions should be fine.
 But to harvest the MPI capabilities of an HPC system it is best to build haddock3 using the installed MPI version on the HPC system.

 ## Running tests

-Simply run the following command to run the tests.
+In `haddock3` we use the pytest framework, the tests are located in `tests/` (unit) and `integration_tests/` directories.

 ```bash
 pytest